Ngue-Um/syllabi/Linguistic-diversity-in-Africa.md

 3. Infer and analyse the age of divergence of a languge group from others.

-4. Critically analyse the perspectives of language classification and discourses thereon.
+4. Critically assess scientific classifications agains the insider's perspective to the African language reality.

 ### Learning objectives, specific to under graduate studies program
+1. The student has

 ### Learning objectives, specific to this lecture